Baby, it’s cold outside, and there’s nothing like our Asian-inspired Miso Chicken Noodle Soup to warm your heart, and your belly!

 - 1 small bunch fresh cilantro, for garnish

 - In a large Dutch oven or stock pot, heat the canola oil over medium-high heat.
-Add in garlic, mushrooms, green onions, and ginger.
+Add in garlic, mushrooms, green onions, carrots, and ginger.
 Sauté for about 3-4 minutes, until fragrant.

 - Meanwhile, fill a medium stock pot with water and bring to a boil.
 Add in the rice noodles, lower heat to medium and boil according to directions, around 5 minutes, until al dente.
 Drain in a colander under cold water, and set aside.